souvikdas2411/CrackStation/README.md

 # CrackStation POC2 CS561 Week 6

 A vanilla crack station that is able to crack any password up to two characters in length, which (a) matches either the regular expression[A-Za-z0-9]{1,2} and (b) is encrypted using SHA-1 or SHA-256.
 So, everything POC v1 can do plus a bit more.

 # Why might someone want to use it or care?

 Firstly it is cool to crack hashes.
-You can use this crackstation to c
+You can use this to raise awareness about insecure password storage in web applications, and to provide guidance to implementors of user authentication systems.
+We make it easier for security researchers to demonstrate why password storage solutions, like non-salted hashing, are insecure.

 ## Sample test data